 Ammonia levels higher than around 0.1 mg/L usually indicate polluted waters.
 Ammonia is used in fertiliser and animal feed production as well as in the manufacture of plastics, paper, rubber, etc. Ammonium ions are a waste product of animals and, in the case of fish, are directly excreted into the water.

-Our ammonium sensors come as standard on many of our probes, below are some examples.
+Our ammonium sensors can be fitted on many of our probes, below are some examples.

 To see all of the probes that feature ammonium sensors please visit the Products section